fix-me/react-library-load-asset/README.md

 If you found this, looking for a solution, try rollup: https://medium.com/@kelin2025/so-you-wanna-use-es6-modules-714f48b3a953

 For the library run **npm run rollup** instead of **npm run build** to test the library build using rollupJS.

+Also the **rollup-jest-boilerplate** might be your friend: https://github.com/algolia/rollup-jest-boilerplate